Annual report for local government activities under the Food Act 2006

 Licences may be immediately suspended if a ground exists to suspend or cancel the licence and it is necessary to suspend the licence immediately because there is an immediate and serious risk to public health or safety.

-During this reporting period, there was a total of 55 immediate licence suspensions.
-Over half (30) were issued by Brisbane City Council.
+During this reporting period, there was a total of 48 immediate licence suspensions, primarily issued by Moreton Bay City Council (17) and Brisbane City Council (13).

 Seizures

 An authorised person has the power to seize a thing under the Food Act in certain circumstances, for example as evidence of an offence under the Food Act.
-A total of 2 seizures were undertaken in 2022–23, similar to the last two reporting periods.
+One seizure was undertaken in 2024–25, a decrease from 2 in 2023–24.

 Prosecutions